Understanding Metabolic Adaptation

 Even NEAT (the number of calories you burn from everyday activities like talking and fidgeting) can drop.

-• Thyroid hormone.
-Your thyroid hormone controls metabolism, and weight loss does appear to adversely affect thyroid hormones, especially when a significant amount of weight is lost.
-Even more moderate weight loss can affect the thyroid somewhat, although more research is needed.
+• Thyroid: Your thyroid hormone controls metabolism.
+Weight loss does appear to adversely affect thyroid hormones, especially when a significant amount of weight is lost.
+Even more moderate weight loss can affect the thyroid somewhat, although more research is needed

 Even too much exercise can increase cortisol levels.
 Women’s bodies are extra sensitive to nutrient scarcity, so much so that excess stress on the body can halt ovulation and menstruation.